juristr/juristr.github.com/_posts/2013-02-12-the-coaching-architect.md

 Observations have shown that there are periods of slow learning followed by periods of very quick learning.
 The reason for such **ravines before the fast growth** are because we first need to "unlearn" what we knew before in order to be able to acquire new knowledge and try something new.
 For example:

 - when switching programming language: initially stupid, but then - knowing different programming languages - you know different kind of patterns, different viewpoints which make you more productive; teach you to think about a problem from various angles
+- when starting with TDD.
+Initially you're awfully slow and you seem to not move ahead.
+But once you got it, your performance and quality of code will increase drammatically.

 > To grow the team, we must first realize we can do this ourselves.